JustinMShea/Forecasting-Redux/README.md

 # Forecasting Textbook

-Recreating and updating an old forecasting and time series textbook.
+Updates an old forecasting and time series textbook, using R.